Pirate Log

 Seizure of material: Material which school employees or school officials observe directly or material which is discovered in a search by school officials shall be immediately seized if it conforms to any of the following definitions:

+• Material which is unlawful to possess under the criminal laws of the state of Washington.
 Material seized under these provisions shall be kept safely by school officials (for a period of thirty calendar days) for possible return to the parents or guardians of the student.

 Non-Intrusive Search